tessercat/daoistic-book/daodejing/49/english.md

 Wise politicians never think for themselves.
-They let citizens do the thinking for them.
+They let citizens think for them.

-The good ones treat us well
+We treat good ones well
-and the bad ones also treat us well.
+and we treat bad ones well too.
-Character is dignity.
+Character is decency.

-The honest ones trust us
+We trust honest ones
-and the dishonest ones trust us too.
+and we trust dishonest ones too.
 Character is honesty.

 The role of the wise
 is to bring people together,
-to get people in sync.
+to get people to cooperate.

 Citizens always want to fit in.
 The wise always make room for them.